-- Any of the following mechanisms may be utilized to provide financial assurance under this subpart: a trust fund, a surety bond guaranteeing payment, a surety bond guaranteeing performance, a letter of credit, closure insurance, self-insurance, a local government financial test, a local government guarantee, a corporate financial test, or a corporate guarantee. - b) An owner or operator may satisfy the requirements of this subpart by establishing more than one financial mechanism per unit.

-An owner or operator may use a financial assurance mechanism to meet the requirements of this subpart for more than one unit if the amount of funds available through the mechanism is no less than the sum of funds that would be available if a separate mechanism had been established and maintained for each unit.
+- a) Any of the following mechanisms may be utilized to provide financial assurance under this subpart: a trust fund, a surety bond guaranteeing payment, a surety bond guaranteeing performance, a letter of credit, closure insurance, selfinsurance, a local government financial test, a local government guarantee, a corporate financial test, or a corporate guarantee.
+These mechanisms shall have the same meanings given in 35 Ill.
+Adm.
+Code Part 811 Subpart G. - b) An owner or operator may satisfy the requirements of this subpart by establishing more than one financial mechanism per unit. - c) An owner or operator may use a financial assurance mechanism to meet the requirements of this subpart for more than one unit if the amount of funds available through the mechanism is no less than the sum of funds that would be available if a separate mechanism had been established and maintained for each unit.